 What will a 1000 Watt Inverter Run?

 As the owner of a camper, RV or car you might want to bring more than just your cell phone on those long road trips.
-In this article we will go over what you will need to take along all your essentials.
+In this article we will go over what will a 1000 watt power inverter run.
 That being said, there are several things that you should understand if you are considering investing in an inverter.
 In fact, there is a lot more that goes into purchasing a 1000 watt inverter than just simply knowing what it will run.

 What is an inverter?

 An inverter is an electrical device that converts a direct electric current (DC), typically from a battery source, to an alternating electric current (AC).
 This is not to be confused with a converter, which does the opposite.
 Direct current is electrical power that only goes in one direction from one device to another; alternating current, on the other hand, can go in either direction.

 - Did you know that inverters have been around since before you were born?
 The first inverters were created back in the 1800s using much less sophisticated technology, such as mechanical parts.
 Early inverters were mostly mechanical devices; more modern versions are typically the electronic designs we see today.